averycrespi/vtt-bridge/README.md

 ## FAQ

-**Help, the buttons on Dungeon Master's Vault aren't working!**
+> Help, the buttons on Dungeon Master's Vault aren't working!

-- Make sure that you clicked the `www` link in the top right.
+Make sure that you clicked the `www` link in the top right.
 The URL should end with `?frame`.

+> Why does the extension need to "Access your data for www.dungeonmastersvault.com"?

+VTT Bridge needs to create buttons, add event listeners, and show notifications.

+> Why does the extension need to "Access your data for app.roll20.net"?

+VTT Bridge needs to run commands and show notifications.

-**I found a bug!
-What should I do?**
+> I found a bug!
+What should I do?

-- [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", and complete the issue template.
+[Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Bug report", then complete the issue template.

-**I have an idea for a new feature!
-What should I do?**
+> I have an idea for a new feature!
+What should I do?

-- [Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Feature request", and complete the issue template.
+[Open an issue](https://github.com/averycrespi/vtt-bridge/issues/new/choose), select "Feature request", then complete the issue template.

 ## Development